uci-inf-133/a2-tweets-assadali22/readme.txt

 - */3 Adding a text earch interface

 2. How long, in hours, did it take you to complete this assignment?
+Started 10-24-2025 at 9:30pm.
+9:30pm-11:15pm

 3. What online resources did you consult when completing this assignment? (list sites like StackOverflow or specific URLs for tutorials; describe queries to Generative AI or use of AI-based code completion)
+W3Schools on string manipulation in JavaScript/Typescript

 4. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?